If your Volvo driver's window is not working, the problem could be a defective window switch.

 - Remove the spark plugs using your spark plug removal tool.
 Turn the ratchet counter-clockwise to remove the spark plug.

 - Apply high-temperature anti-seize to the threads of the spark plugs.
 Install the new spark plugs and torque to 30Nm.
-Start threading the new spark plugs by hand so that you do not cross-thread the plugs as you install them.
+Start threading the new spark plugs by hand to not cross-thread the plugs as you install them.

 Spark Plug Replacement Interval